OpenRefine/OpenRefine/README.txt

 This software was created by Metaweb Technologies, Inc. and originally written and conceived by David Huynh <dfhuynh@google.com>.
-Metaweb Technologies, Inc. was acquired by Google, Inc. in July 2010.
+Metaweb Technologies, Inc. was acquired by Google, Inc. in July 2010 and the product was renamed Google Refine.
+In October 2012, it was renamed OpenRefine as it transitioned to a community-supported product.

 This is the full list of contributors (in chronological order):